 To ConsiderAs a word of caution, nothing can take the place of our inner work.
 Any education simply based on methods and materials is not alive.
 The task of a Waldorf teacher is to teach artistically.
 We teach artistically when we are connected with the spiritual world, as this is where all true art finds its source.
 Art is the result of the life force that flows through us from this source and it is reflected in how we prepare and deliver a lesson.
 It is reflected in how we attune and respond to the needs of the children while in the classroom.
 While the materials on this site provide mainly physical support, hopefully a drop of the spirit and inspiration that went into bringing them to the classroom can be communicated as well.
 This is all to easily lost in the translation and efficiency of documentation.
 Please remember to ask, "Why am I bringing this lesson?
 How does this lesson meet the children's needs intellectually, emotionally, and/or physically?
 What capacities is it helping to develop?"

 Is it totally free?This site is provided completely free to teachers and schools.
-If you find it valuable, a donation will help cover the costs of maintaining the website and help keep it free.
+If you find it valuable, a donation will help cover the costs of maintaining the website.

 Why registration is required for certain web site featuresRegistration assures that you are a human being with a real email address.
 This helps prevent spamming to the curriculum pages.
 It also helps keep access to these pages to the intended audience.
 Those who understand the value will make the extra effort to register.